-Upon receipt of a compliant using the complaints form, an email acknowledgement of receipt of the complaint will be sent to the complainant within 48 hours.
+Upon receipt of a complaint, an email acknowledgement of receipt will be sent to the complainant within 48 hours.

-If the complainant is not comfortable submitting the complaint in writing, they must make an appointment with the CEO to address their concerns.
+If the complainant is not comfortable submitting the complaint in writing, they must make an appointment with the General Manager to address their concerns.
 This meeting will be conducted in private, recorded, and retained for investigation purposes.

-The CEO and Administration team will undertake investigations into the complaint taking into consideration all available evidence.
+The General Manager and Administration team will undertake investigations into the complaint taking into consideration all available evidence.
 The investigation may involve: